sabyapradhan/resources-1/service_credentials.md

 You can generate a new set of credentials for cases where you want to manually connect an external consumer to an {{site.data.keyword.Bluemix}} service.
 For example, if you are trying to bind an AWS app to a Watson service, you need to generate a new credential that can be used to bind them together.

-## Adding a credential when binding an IAM-enabled service
+## Adding a credential when you bind an IAM-enabled service
 {: #IAM}

 Services that are managed by {{site.data.keyword.Bluemix}} Identity and Access Management (IAM) can generate a resource key, also known as a credential.
 Credentials are service-specific and vary based on how each service defines the credentials they need to generate.
 A credential might contain a user name, password, host name, port, and a URL.